-- Shred the chicken: Remove the chicken from broth and let it cool.
+- Shred the chicken: Remove the chicken from the broth, and let it cool.
 Once it’s cool enough to handle safely, shred the chicken with two forks.

 How to Store Leftover Stovetop Chicken and Noodles

-Transfer leftover Stovetop Chicken and Noodles to an airtight storage container and store in the refrigerator for up to 4 days.
-Reheat gently over medium-low heat on the stove, or warm it up in the microwave.
+Transfer leftover Stovetop Chicken and Noodles to an airtight storage container, and store them in the refrigerator for up to 4 days.
+Reheat gently over medium-low heat on the stove.
+Or, warm it up in the microwave.

 You can also freeze Stovetop Chicken and Noodles in an airtight container for up to 3 months.
-Let it thaw in the refrigerator, then heat according to the instructions above.
+Let leftovers thaw in the refrigerator, and reheat them according to the instructions above.

 Stovetop Chicken and Noodles can be served as-is or with a side like steamed broccoli, roasted vegetables, or air fryer Brussels sprouts.
 This dish also goes great with a fresh green salad and crusty French bread to soak up all that creamy sauce.
 Dinner rolls or homemade biscuits are great for pairing with this recipe too!